pltr/onering/README.md

 ## One Ring to Queue Them All

-Well, no, it's not really just one ring, but a collection of lock free ring buffers for different scenarios, so it's even better!
+Well, no, it's not really just one ring, but a collection of lock-free (wait free, even) ring buffers for different scenarios, so it's even better!
-These queues don't use CAS operations to make them suitable for low latency environments and as a side effect of that, they observe total order of messages.
-As a reward for finding flaws/bugs in this, I offer 8 bytes of random numbers for each.
+These queues don't use CAS operations to make them suitable for low latency environments and as a side effect of that, they preserve total order of messages.
+As a reward for finding flaws/bugs in this, I offer 64 of random numbers for each.

 Microbenchmarks are *everything*, the most important thing in the universe.